salihmarangoz/depth_image_averaging/README.md

 		Selects the averaging method. `MEAN=0` computes the mean value, `MEDIAN=1` computes the median value, `MAD=2` filters outliers using MAD and computes the mean/median value using the remaining data.

 `true_median` (bool, default: true)
-		If true, uses the accurate median computation method for even number of measurements which requires two quick select iterations.
-Otherwise, uses one quick select iterations but the median may be biased towards the zero. ([Wikipedia](https://simple.wikipedia.org/wiki/Median))
+		If true, uses the accurate median computation method for even number of elements which requires two iterations.
+Otherwise, computes median in a single iteration but the median may be biased towards the smallest value. ([Wikipedia](https://simple.wikipedia.org/wiki/Median))

 `mad_upper_limit_a` (double, default: 0.008)
+		Drops the averaged value for a pixel if the MAD value exceeds the given threshold.
+Threshold is computed via $a*median+b$.
 Used if the averaging method is `MAD`.
-TODO

 `mad_upper_limit_b` (double, default: 0.0015)
+		Drops the averaged value for a pixel if the MAD value exceeds the given threshold.
+Threshold is computed via $a*median+b$.
 Used if the averaging method is `MAD`.
-TODO

 `mad_scale` (double, default: 1.5)
+		Drops outliers having deviation higher than the scaled MAD.
 Used if the averaging method is `MAD`.
-TODO

 ### Required tf Transforms